StoneT2000/IgushArray-JS/README.md

 The javascript implementation of the IgushArray is a one for one replacement for the normal javascript array as it implements the same prototype methods as specified by [ECMA 262](https://www.ecma-international.org/publications/standards/Ecma-262.htm), with the only difference being that accessing elements in the IgushArray is done through the `get(index)` method instead of doing `array[index]`.
 In the rest of this readme, the normal javascript array will be referred to as the built in array.

+You are welcome to **contribute** to this repository, just fork it, make a change, write what changes you made, and make the pull request!
+There's a list of things you can help out on in the **Todo** section of this readme.

 ## Overview

 Comparisons of time complexities in key operations in similar data structures are shown below.